Ypertex/blog/content/articles/silo-3x09-its-testing-them/index.md

 ###### <i class="las la-info"></i> Disclaimer

-An entirely TV-only theory through S03E09, "Farewell."
+An entirely TV-only theory through episode S03E09, "Farewell," of Apple's TV show "Silo."
 I have not read the books and I am deliberately not using book knowledge, leaks, or anything from the finale.
 This is not a scientific theory.
 It is what happens when a nerd keeps turning nine episodes around in his head until they click into a shape.
 {{</note>}}

 The obvious reading is simpler than my theory: Silo 1 is not trying to _find_ anything.
 It is overseeing an ark, keeping the silos alive until humanity can return to the surface.